jjasghar/kube101-docs/docs/index.md

 # Setup Instructions for IBM Cloud Account

-In order to complete the Kubernetes 101 workshop at LISA you'll need the ability to provision a Kubernetes Cluster.
+In order to complete the Kubernetes 101 workshop  you'll need the ability to provision a Kubernetes Cluster.
 We are providing IBM Cloud Accounts with Promo codes to do this.
 This is a detailed walk through of that process.